riceissa/issarice.com/wiki/advice-for-young-people.md

         ethics.
         TODO: link to hanson and cowen on this.
     - Michael Huemer (mostly _The Problem of Political Authority_; I am significantly less enthusiastic about Huemer's other output)
+    - David D. Friedman: I haven't read too much by him, so I'm not sure how I would rank his general worldviews or reasoning ability, but I have seen enough interesting things by him that I think looking into him is a good idea (and hope to undertake this task myself soon!).
     - Nick Bostrom
     - Robin Hanson (I think _The Elephant in the Brain_ is probably the best introduction to his type of thinking.
 I also like his old papers.)